 Citizens' forum

-The results and proposals for a list of criteria for the site search will be presented to the committees responsible on November 26 and will therefore be incorporated into the political decision-making process.
+In the third stage of the process, the citizens' forum, around 50 randomly selected citizens from 21 municipalities in the Stuttgart region evaluated the thematic map and conflicting objectives.
+Experts on relevant and important topics were heard in the forum.
+In addition, the random citizens were able to request further input and withdraw into confidential consultations.
+The results and proposals for a list of criteria for the site search will be handed over to the committees responsible on November 26 and will therefore be incorporated into the political decision-making process.

 - Further information can be found on the participation portal.